-Divers have discovered the wreck of the last U.S. Navy warship sunk by a German submarine during World War II.
+Divers have discovered the wreck of one of the last U.S. Navy warships sunk by a German submarine during World War II.

 Patrol boat USS Eagle PE-56 was located by a private dive team just a few miles off the Maine coast.
 The discovery ends a 74-year mystery about the ship’s location.